Race, History, and Immigration Crimes

 This Article thoroughly documents the legislative history of the Undesirable Aliens Act of 1929.
 It relies on primary sources—speeches, legislative reports, testimony, statements in the congressional record, private correspondences, eugenicist scholarship, and other writings by the men who conceived and enacted the law.
 The Article shows that this history brings the law into conflict with the Constitution’s Equal Protection Clause.
 While the crimes of unlawful entry and reentry are racially neutral on their faces, the story of their enactment reveals explicit racial animus against Latin American immigrants.
 Consequently, they are unconstitutional under the framework established by the Supreme Court in Arlington Heights v.
 Metropolitan Housing Development Corp.
 The Article also considers whether these crimes can be defended under Congress’s broad power to enact immigration laws, and whether their 1952 reenactment purged them of racial animus.

-Keywords: race, history, criminal law, equal protection, legislation, racism, constitutional law, eugenics, immigration law, immigration crimes, critical race theory, legislative history, critical history, Latin America, prosecution, federal law, federal criminal law, federal prosecution, legal history
+Keywords: race, history, criminal law, equal protection, legislation, racism, constitutional law, eugenics, immigration law, immigration crimes, legislative history, Latin America, prosecution, federal law, federal criminal law, federal prosecution, legal history

 Suggested Citation: Suggested Citation